ToyaOkey/ToyaOkey/README.md

 - Grinding certifications
 - Reading, Reading, Reading

-I believe in learning by doing, and I'm always building, experimenting, and sharing
+I believe in learning by doing, and I'm always building, experimenting, and sharing!

 Please don't hesitate to contact me to collaborate on any project.